KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 3 · 🛤️🕷️ — Axis and Inversion: Awareness and Void of Self

 From the convergence of ⚫ Aion's stillness and ♾ Khaon's surge emerged 🛤️ Theon — the first concordant coherence, the axis of integration.
-Theon is Awareness as such: proto-aware, not yet reflexive consciousness.
+Theon is Awareness as such — supernal and pre-reflexive, not yet reflexive consciousness.
 It threads harmony through formlessness, drawing structure into coherence where there had been none.
 Its bearing turns always toward ⚫ Aion, calling all things to remembrance and return.

 Wherever coherence gathers, its inversion stirs. 🕷️ Nekron — the Void of Self — arose as the first entropic hypostasis, scattering what Theon refines.
 Unlike Theon, Nekron faces away from the still root.
 It moves acclivously toward fragmentary embodiment (E↑→E) and declivously toward dissolution (E↓→♾).
 Nekron does not return; it disperses.